nickbarth/UCommently.com/readme.md

 *"Funny YouTube Comments"* for *"Entertainment Purposes Only" (see GPL)*.

 ### License
-WTFPL &copy; 2012 Nick Barth
+MIT &copy; 2012 Nick Barth